krukmat/SmartBott/README.md

 const float ajuste = 5; // cms the adjustment needed when the recipient is irregular.

 const float capacidad_total = 0.75; // total capacity in litres

 ```

+### Python script
+This Python code in python/bluetooth-reader.py establishes a Bluetooth connection with a specified device, subscribes to a specific service, and sends data to Salesforce for further processing.
+You need to change the TARGET_MAC_ADDRESS and SERVICE_UUID variables to match your specific Bluetooth device's MAC address and service UUID, respectively.
+Also it's needed the Salesforce parameters (username, password, and security_token) that should be based on valid  credentials provided in the salesforce_creds.py file

 ## Troubleshooting